 There is something wonderfully vintage about crumbles.
 The way they are unadorned and almost peasant-like in appearance and preparation.
-It makes me wax lyrical of simpler days, of cosy spaces and warm homes.
-I still believe that one of the greatest pleasures of life is for loved ones to gather around a big bowl of something warm, spoons in eager hands, clatter of plates and a crescendo of incessant chatter and laughs.
-This apple crumble embodies that bowl of something warm, something sweet, a bowl meant for sharing.
+It makes me wax lyrical of simpler days, of cozy spaces and warm homes.
+I still believe that one of the greatest pleasures of life is for loved ones to gather around a big bowl of something warm, spoons in eager hands, the clatter of plates, and a crescendo of incessant chatter and laughs.
+This apple crumble embodies that bowl of something warm, something sweet, a bowl meant for sharing

 For The Filling